trminh0711/trminh0711.github.io/_pages/about.md

 Self-supervised model utilizing learnable VAE and operators for reverting distortion.

-Extension to process Electromyography (EMG) signal:
+Extension to process Electromyography (EMG) signal, offering a GUI for real-time EMG visualization and motion classification:
 ![Self-supervised model utilizing learnable VAE and operators for reverting distortion](/images/modeEMG.png)